Topics on this page:

 Normally the surviving spouse becomes the personal guardian of your minor child.
 Parents should agree on who they want appointed as personal guardian of their children in case both parents die simultaneously.

 In the case of divorced or separated parents, the surviving parent will generally have the best claim to be the guardian of their child, although anyone may challenge a person's petition to be guardian of a child.
-If the surviving parent is unavailable, the courts will give great weight to the preference contained in the deceased parent's Will.
+If the surviving parent is unavailable, the courts will give great weight to the preference contained in the deceased parent's will.

 Minor children cannot own property.
 This means that there must be an adult legally responsible for supervising and administering property owned by a child.
 Thus, you need to name a property guardian for your minor children.
 Usually this is the same person who has been named as the personal guardian of the children.

-If you have substantial property and you want this property to be managed on behalf of your child beyond the age of majority (i.e., age 18 or 21) you need to leave your property in trust.
+If you have substantial property and you want this property to be managed on behalf of your child beyond the age of majority (i.e., age 18) you need to leave your property in trust.
 If you decide to establish a trust for your minor children you must choose a trustee and determine the age at which the property in the trust will be released to the beneficiary.
 The trustee should almost always be the same person as you chose as the children property guardian, and usually will be the person you designated as both the personal and property guardian.
 You should also name a successor trustee, in case your first choice is unable to serve.
 You also have the option of naming two or more people to act as co-trustees.

 A will does not dispose of property which would pass to another by contract or by operation of law.
 Common examples are: